 1. Sinking Ship

 The Situation: The players in this ESL game are on a boat crossing the Atlantic on the way to the Caribbean when suddenly the boat is hit.
 The ship begins to sink.
 They all run to the lifeboat, but there are a lot of people on deck.
 You can see an island in the distance.
 The ocean is filled with deadly sharks.
 However, there is only enough space for 6 people in the lifeboat.
 Who will they take with them in order to survive?

-The Sinking Ship is one of the best ESL conversation games.
+The Sinking Ship is one of the best games to use in ESL lessons for adult conversation.
 The game works through oral discussion and critical thinking, as the students contemplate the people on the boat.
 The Sinking Ship game pack contains a list of personas and information on character that the students have to discuss: What are the positives and negatives of each person’s age, personality?
 What characteristics would they have? (calm, organized, creative etc).
 How would their profession benefit or harm the life on the lifeboat and the island after?

 The Situation: Two rival spymasters know the secret identities of 25 agents.
 Their teammates know the agents only by their codenames.

 In Codenames, two teams compete to see who can make contact with all of their agents first.
 Spymasters give one-word clues that can point to multiple words on the board.
 Their teammates try to guess words of the right color while avoiding those that belong to the opposing team.
 And everyone wants to avoid the assassin.

 To customize, you can make your own set of cards to fit the level of your students.
 Codenames can be customized as an ESL vocabulary game, if you include new words in the cards.